vulcanlink/chainlink-elastos-guide/README.md

 - Fund Node and create jobs

 ### Metamask
+Go to https://elaeth.io/ to Download the ElaEth compatible Metamask extension for your browser (Chrome / Firefox / Opera).
+Go to the "Extensions" tab in your Chrome browser and turn on "Developer Mode".
+Now you can drag and drop the downloaded ELASTOS Metamask.

-Go to https://elaeth.io/ to Download the ELASTOS Sidechain compatible Metamask extension.
-Note that you might have to temporarily disable regular Metamask in your browser when using ELAMetamask to avoid having 2 injected web3 instances.
-Go to "Add Network > Custom Network" and enter the ELASTOS Sidechain Network parameters.
+If you also have regular Metamask installed, you should temporarily disable  it to avoid having 2 injected web3 instances.

+Setup ElaEth Metamask with you password and recovery phrase.
+Go to "Add Network > Custom Network" and enter the ELASTOS Sidechain Network parameters:

 | Network Name | RPC URL | Explorer URL | Symbol |
 |----------|-------------|-----------------------|-----------------------|